iter8-tools/docs/docs/tutorials/abn/abn.md

         kubectl expose deployment frontend --name=frontend --port=8090
         ```

     The frontend component is implemented to call `Lookup()` before each call to the backend component.
-The frontend componet uses the returned version number to route the request to the recommended version of the backend component.
+The frontend component uses the returned version number to route the request to the recommended version of the backend component.

 === "backend"
     Deploy an initial version of the *backend* component: